miguelbalboa/rfid/README.rst

 .. _development:
 Development
 ----------
 **The development by owner miguelbalboa has ended**.
 Further development will be done by community.
-This library is still maintained by miguelbalboa, so make pull request if you like some new features or fixes.
+This library is sporadically maintained.
+You can make pull request if you have developed a fix.
 Support/issues should be solved by community.

 .. _what works and not: